orangeduck/Cello/README.md

 libCello
 ========

-Cello is a GNU99 C library which brings higher level programming to C.
+Cello is a _library_ for higher level programming in C.

 * __Interfaces__ allow for structured design
 * __Duck Typing__ allows for generic functions